 - Rectal bleeding

-- Sensation of incomplete evacuation
+- Feeling of incomplete evacuation

-- Constipation (can lead to bowel obstruction)
+- Constipation (may lead to bowel obstruction)

-- Loss of appetite and loss of weight
+- Loss of appetite and weight

 - Crohn’s (granulomatous) colitis

-Facts About Crohn’s Disease
+Facts about Crohn’s disease:

-LEARN ABOUT PSORIATIC ARTHRITIS
+LEARN MORE ABOUT PSORIATIC ARTHRITIS

 - Swollen fingers and toes